You Have Coronavirus — Now What Happens?

 “Most people with COVID-19 – about 80% – can and should recover at home,” says Dr. Vyas.
 “Mild-to-moderate cases of the virus can be managed through over-the-counter medications, drinking plenty of fluids and rest.”

 What drugs might you need?
-A pain reliever like acetaminophen (Tylenol®) can relieve minor aches and pains while cough suppressants or expectorants may also be recommended, but it’s best to get specific advice from your healthcare provider.
+Pain relievers like acetaminophen (Tylenol®) or ibuprofen (Advil®, Motrin®) can relieve minor aches and pains.
+Cough suppressants or expectorants may also be recommended, but it’s best to get specific advice from your healthcare provider.

 If you were diagnosed with COVID-19 or believe you have it, seek urgent medical attention if your illness is worsening or if you have difficulty breathing.
 It’s also recommended to call your healthcare provider and put on a face mask before you go to any medical facility.
 If you need to call 911, notify dispatch that you have COVID-19 or believe you might.
 If possible, put on a face mask before the emergency team arrives.